 If you need to arrive outside of these hours, please note that none is possible between 14:00 and 16:00.
 It is possible to drop off your luggage between 12:00 and 14:00 by prior request by e-mail so that we can arrange our arrangements.

-Careful: Indicate the name of the street in your GPS, and if it doesn't recognize it, put Le Pech otherwise you will arrive at the village church!
+Careful: indicate the name of the street in your GPS, and if it doesn't recognize it, put Le Pech otherwise you will arrive at the village church!

-GPS location – City : Saint Vincent de Cosse 24220 / Lieu-dit Le Pech : N44°50'20.7 '' / E 1°07'39.0''
+Location by GPS – City: Saint Vincent de Cosse 24220 / Lieu-dit Le Pech: N44°50'20.7 '' / E 1°07'39.0''

 We gladly welcome families with young children but ask parents to ensure that the peace and quiet is respected for the sake of our other guests, especially in the morning and at the pool.